Homophily and minority size explain perception biases in social networks: Method

-Our network model is a generative growth model of graphs with homophily and preferential attachment~\cite{karimi2017visibility}.
-Let us refer to the minority as $M$ and the majority as $J$. $K_{M}(t)$ and $K_{J}(t)$ are the total number of degrees for each group of the minority and the majority at time $t$ respectively.
+Let us refer to the minority as $a$ and the majority as $b$. $K_{a}(t)$ and $K_{b}(t)$ are the total number of degrees for each group of the minority and the majority at time $t$, respectively.
 At each time step, one node arrives and connects with $m$ existing nodes in the network.
-Therefore, the total degree of the growing network at time $t$ is:
+Therefore, the total degree of the growing network at time $t$ is $K(t) = K_{a}(t) + K_{b}(t) = 2mt$.
+In this model, the degree growth is linear for both groups.
+Denoting $C$ as the minority's degree growth factor, we have